illuusio/freebsd-src/pkgconfig/README.md

+> [!WARNING]
+> 💥 Attention please!
+You've entered our testing ground! ☠ The contents of this repo are purely for testing purposes.
+Please don't use the files or information here for any other reason.
+Thank you for your cooperation! 🌟

 # Technical Guide: C SBOMs with Pkg-config Files

 This directory contains a draft implementation (currently WIP) of C Software Bill of Materials (SBOMs), following the approach outlined in [C SBOMs and how pkgconf can solve this